dustinpfister/blog_posts/_posts/canvas-example-game-breakout.md

 layout: post
 categories: canvas
 id: 612
-updated: 2020-04-18 10:59:00
+updated: 2020-04-18 11:03:44
-version: 1.20
+version: 1.21
 ---

 This will be a post on a [canvas example](/2020/03/23/canvas-example/) that is a very basic [breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)) clone.
-Even a basic example of this game might prove to be a little involves for new developers especially if you are starting from the ground up, and not using a framework.
-I will try to keep things as striped down as possible for this post, but it will still be a little involved with several javaScript files, and many methods of interest covering many topics that come up when making a game like this.
+Even a basic example of this game might prove to be a little involved for new developers especially if you are starting from the ground up, and not using a framework as a lot of topics can still come up with the nature of this kind of game.

+I will try to keep things as striped down as possible for this canvas example, but it will still be a little involved with several javaScript files.
+I will not be getting into many subjects of interest that come up when making a game like this into detail, but I will still be touching base on them.
+For example there is bounding box collision detection, how to go about changing the angle of a ball when it hits a surface such as a wall or block, and many other such topics that deserve a post alone.

 <!-- more -->